-In addition to the already planned spots, we will continue running a Home Performance Energy Minute radio spot on 101.5 focusing on the latest incentive information and directing residents to the 866-NJSMART number and website.
-101.5 does not reach southern New Jersey, so we will research including the spot on an affiliated radio station in that region.
-Specially trained CSRs in the call center will qualify potential customers and direct them to the contractor list.
-We will also ask customer for permission to provide their information directly to contractors for follow-up.
+In addition to the already planned spots, we will run a Home Performance Energy Minute radio spot on Townsquare Media's affiliated stations focusing on the latest incentive information and directing residents to the 866-NJSMART number and website.
+Specifically trained CSRs in the call center will qualify potential customers and direct them to the contractor list.
+We will also ask customers for permission to provide their information directly to contractors for follow-up.